chloeleichen/Javascript-Youtube-Background/README.md

 ======
 This is a light-weight vannila javascript youtube backgroud plug-in that allow you to create youtube background videos.
 The video will cover the entire container to which the object is created on.

-It Supports multiple video player instances on one page.
+It supports multiple video player instances on one page, so you can have different video background for different regions!

 ======
 <strong>Usage: </strong>